 Here’s a basic list of the major items that you’ll need to install sprinklers.

-- Pro Tip – Don’t a buy cheap timer, spend your money on a good timer.
-Be sure it has ability to apply a watering schedule, different zone settings, odd vs even days, rainy days, etc.
+- Pro Tip – Don’t buy a cheap timer, spend your money on a good timer.
+Be sure it has the ability to apply a watering schedule, different zone settings, odd vs even days, rainy days, etc.